brayevalerien/Fooocus-Lite/readme.md

 ## How to run
 Once Fooocus Lite has been installed, it can be launched by executing [`start.bat`](./start.bat) (in the root directory of Fooocus Lite).
-> Note that if it is the first time it is launched, the process might take some time depending on your Internet connection since it will download large SDXL models.
-Make sure you have at least 7Gb of disk space available.
+> When Fooocus Lite is launched for the first time, it will need to set up some things and download about 27Gb of SDXL models.
+So make sure you have some available disk space and take a coffee!

 After a few seconds, the Web UI should open in your default browser.
 If it is not the case, go to this URL: [http://127.0.0.1:5429](http://127.0.0.1:5429).